-This Sunday (March 11), the clocks spring forward, which means one more hour of sleep loss for most Americans.
+Last weekend, the clocks sprang forward, which means one more hour of sleep loss for most Americans.
 For teens who are already sleep deprived (with 73 percent of teens in the United States not getting enough sleep), this change only adds to their significant sleep debt.

 Insufficient sleep impacts every aspect of daytime functioning, so adolescents can be more moody, may engage in drowsy driving and experience decreased productivity at school.
 How can you get ahead of this problem?

-While you can try to adjust your teen’s bedtime gradually so that they begin going to bed about 15 minutes earlier for the week leading up to Daylight Saving Time, this is a short-term issue.
+To counter the adverse effects of “springing ahead” with Daylight Savings Time, you can try to adjust your teen’s bedtime gradually so that they begin going to bed about 15 minutes earlier for the week leading up to the change.
+This is a good short-term solution for this particular issue.

 - Set your teen’s bedtime, and encourage a consistent wake time.
 Having a set sleep schedule, even on weekends, helps to regulate the body’s internal clock, making it easier to fall asleep and wake up, as well as improve sleep quality.